softgames/android-sdk/README.md

 ## Known issues

-1. If the ***More games button*** does not appear it could be due to a misconfiguration.
+1. If the **More games button** does not appear it could be due to a misconfiguration.
 To test that the button is delivered please check this URL: _http://87.230.102.59:82/openx/www/delivery/afr.php?zoneid=320&viewport_width=1280&pixelratio=1.0&gamename=de.softgames.demo&viewport_height=800&conn_type=-1&manufacturer=Samsung&language=English&country=us&os=Android&osv=2.2&ip=&cb=-7517736019876486565&charset=UTF-8&source=pre_ and replace ***gamename*** with your package name.
-If you see an image the button is properly configured on our servers.
+If you see an image then the button is properly configured on our servers.

 2. The google cloud messaging requires the user to be logged in with a google account in order to send push notifications, which is not a major issue since most android devices are associated to a Google account. **Android 4.0 and higher do not require this.**